 Rhea (pronounced “Ray”) County, Tennessee, is a rolling stretch of farmland and lush forest nestled between the Tennessee River to the east and the Walden Ridge to the west.
-My wife's 3rd great grandfather, Levi Ferguson was born here in 1826 and joined the growing family of Robert Ferguson and Rachel Falls.
+My wife's 3x great-grandfather, Levi Ferguson was born here in 1826 and joined the growing family of Robert Ferguson and Rachel Falls.

-Rachel Collins, my wife's 3rd great grandmother, was born about 1829, also in Tennessee, possibly in Rhea County..
+Rachel Collins, my wife's 3x great-grandmother, was born about 1829, also in Tennessee, possibly in Rhea County..
 There were several Collins families in and around Rhea County in 1830 and 1840 but there is no evidence yet that strongly suggests which family may have been Rachel’s.

-Rhea County was in the heart of the old south and many of its citizens owned slaves.
+Rhea County was on the periphery of the deep south and many of its citizens owned slaves.
 Looking carefully through the census records and slave schedules, Levi had at least one uncle who owned slaves but neither he nor his father did.
-Of course, there is no evidence at this time that they were opposed to the institution, only that slaves were very expensive.
-While slavery decreased the value of free labour, which hurt poor whites, most still supported the institution out of a mix of southern patriotism and race-based fears.
+Of course, there is no evidence at this time that they were opposed to the peculiar institution.
+It may have simply been that the Ferguson family was poor and slaves were expensive.
+However, slavery decreased the value of free labour, which hurt poor whites, forcing many to leave the south for the west, where they hoped to obtain cheap land.

-Slavery was not the only tremendous cruelty my wife's ancestors would have witnessed.
-When Levi was 12 and Rachel was 8, they may have seen U.S. soldiers escorting bands of several hundred Native Americans through Rhea County on the beginning their journey out west, along the infamous “Trail of Tears”.
+Slavery was not the only cruelty my wife's ancestors may have witnessed.
+When Levi was 12 and Rachel was 8, U.S. soldiers escorted bands of several hundred Native Americans through Rhea County on the beginning their journey out west, along the infamous “Trail of Tears”.

-Both children might have seen Cherokee migrating up the Tennessee River for the last several years, under the orders of the federal government, but beginning in 1838, many thousands of Cherokee were forcibly detained and escorted to the new territory.
-Thousands of Native Americans would perish on this journey from starvation, cold, disease and violence.
+Both children may have seen Cherokee migrating up the Tennessee River for the last several years, under the orders of the federal government but, beginning in 1838, thousands of Cherokee were forcibly detained and escorted to the new territory.
+Many would perish on this journey from starvation, cold, disease and violence.

 The 20 year-old Levi was one of the fortunate few whose ticket was drawn and he enlisted in Company H of the 1st Tennessee Mounted Infantry as a private, under the command of Captain Gillespie.

-Levi and Rachel married soon after his return, on October 15th, 1847.
+Less than a year after his return to Tennessee, Levi and Rachel married on October 15th, 1847.
 Their first son, Columbus, was born the next year, in 1848, followed by a daughter, Margaret, in 1849.

 After the birth of Maggie, Levi and Rachel followed the example of many of their uncles, aunts, and cousins and migrated to Missouri.
-However, they settled in Barry County, several counties south of where most of the other Fergusons, including Levi's oldest brother, James, had settled, in Johnson County.
+However, they settled in Barry County, several counties south of Johnson County, where most of the other Fergusons, including Levi's oldest brother, James, had settled.

 In Missouri, Levi and Rachel farmed and grew their family by two more children: Samantha around 1851 and Robert in January, 1853.
 Then tragedy struck.
 Rachel died sometime in 1853 or 1854.
 She may have suffered from complications from childbirth or it might have been disease, such as Cholera.